-One thing you should always check with the provider is that your insurance policy has immediate effect, meaning that if your tenant fails to pay the rent, there is instant protection in place.
+One thing you should always check with the provider is that your insurance policy has an immediate effect, meaning that if your tenant fails to pay the rent, there is instant protection in place.

 What should landlord rent guarantee insurance cover?